Soypete/WebServices-in-3-weeks/reliable-webservice-go/README.md

 go tool pprof -http=:18080 http://localhost:6060/debug/pprof/profile?seconds=30
 ```

 In the default graph each node is a function that your program is running.
-Size and color indicate how much cpu and time each function is taking.
+Size and color indicate how much CPU and time each function is taking.

-to access the commandline tool tool run
+to access the command-line tool tool run

 ```bash
 go tool pprof http://localhost:6060/debug/pprof/allocs